 On average, the vines are 40 years of age.
 The vineyard is planted to a vine density of 8,000 vines per hectare.
 The estate is currently experimenting with biodynamic farming techniques on a 5-hectare parcel of vines.

 On average, the wine is aged in 55% new, French oak barrels for between 16 to 18 months, depending on the vintage.
 In 2015, Chateau Batailley introduced a second wine, Lions de Batailley.
 There is also a third wine, Pauillac de Batailley.
 On average, close to 25,000 cases of wine are produced at Chateau Batailley each year.

-Serving and Decanting Chateau Batailley with Wine, Food, Pairing Tips
+Serving Chateau Batailley with Wine, Food, Pairing Tips

 Chateau Batailley is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Batailley is also good with Asian dishes, hearty fish courses like tuna, mushrooms, pasta, and a myriad of hard and soft cheeses.

 Château Batailley Wine Tasting Notes